python-hyper/h11/README.rst

 We fully support HTTP/1.1 keep-alive.

-We a little bit of support for HTTP/1.1 pipelining -- basically the minimum that's required by the standard, i.e., in server mode we can handle pipelined requests in a serial manner, responding completely to each request before reading the next.
+We have a little bit of support for HTTP/1.1 pipelining -- basically the minimum that's required by the standard.
+In server mode we can handle pipelined requests in a serial manner, responding completely to each request before reading the next (and our API is designed to make it easy for servers to keep this straight).
 Client mode doesn't support pipelining at all.
 As far as I can tell, this matches the state of the art in all the major HTTP implementations: the consensus seems to be that HTTP/1.1 pipelining was a nice try but unworkable in practice, and if you really need pipelining to work then instead of trying to fix HTTP/1.1 you should switch to HTTP/2.0.
-Now that I know more about how HTTP works internally I'm inclined to agree.
+(Now that I know more about how HTTP works internally I'm inclined to agree.)

 The HTTP/1.0 Connection: keep-alive pseudo-standard is currently not supported.
 (Note that this only affects h11 as a server, because h11 as a client always speaks HTTP/1.1.)
 Supporting this would be possible, but it's fragile and finicky and I'm suspicious that if we leave it out then no-one will notice or care.
-HTTP/1.1 is now almost old enough to vote in the United States.
+HTTP/1.1 is now almost old enough to vote in United States elections.
 I get that people sometimes write HTTP/1.0 clients because they don't want to deal with annoying stuff like chunked encoding, and I completely sympathize with that, but I'm guessing that you're not going to find too many people these days who care desperately about keep-alive *and at the same time* are too lazy to implement Transfer-Encoding: chunked.
+Still, this would be my bet as to the missing feature that people are most likely to eventually complain about...